-The amygdala is crucially involved in the processing of social information, such as the trustworthiness or ambiguity of social stimuli, and previous lesion studies provide strong evidence that an intact amygdala is necessary for developing appropriate interpersonal trust.[30,43] Notably, like the AI, the amygdala encodes not only the negative valence of stimuli but also signals highly untrustworthy and trustworthy faces.[30]
-Together with the association of reduced amygdala reactivity and lower monetary investment across conditions, our results could indicate that HL individuals might be less able to reliably evaluate the trustwort thiness of strangers.
+Mechanistically, our findings indicate that impaired trust evaluations are rooted in attenuated limbic reactivity.
+The amygdala is crucially involved in the processing of social information, such as the trustworthiness or ambiguity of social stimuli, and previous lesion studies provide strong evidence that an intact amygdala is necessary for developing appropriate interpersonal trust.^[23,24] Notably, the amygdala encodes not only the negative valence of stimuli but also signals highly untrustworthy and trustworthy faces.^[23] Together with the association of reduced amygdala reactivity and lower monetary investment across conditions, our results indicate that HL individuals might be less able to reliably evaluate the trustworthiness of strangers.
 This way, reduced amygdala sensitivity for trustworthiness evaluations might be a reinforcing mechanism for a default distrust mode as safety behavior in loneliness.

-Moreover, intact amygdala projections to the NAcc are important to guide action selection in situations involving reward uncertainty[44] and the NAcc showed diminished activity during trust decisions in HL individuals.
-The NAcc consistently responds to trust decisions during the multi-round trust game,[29] but since we implemented a single-round version of the trust game, the striatal hypoactivation might reflect a general attitude of reduced trust toward strangers rather than previous learning experiences with the individual trustees.
-Nevertheless, our results might also indicate a reduced reward value of social stimuli in loneliness per se[12] irrespective of the expected outcome during the trust game.
+Moreover, intact amygdala projections to the NAcc are important to guide action selection in situations involving reward uncertainty^[25] and the NAcc showed diminished activity during trust decisions in HL individuals.
+The NAcc consistently responds to trust decisions during the multi-round trust game,^[26] but since we implemented a single-round version of the trust game, the striatal hypoactivation might reflect a general attitude of reduced trust towards strangers rather than previous learning experiences with the individual trustees.
+In line with this interpretation is the positive correlation between the NAcc activity during the trust game and the self-reported general interpretation trust.
+Nevertheless, our results might also indicate a reduced reward value of social stimuli in loneliness per se^[10] irrespective of the expected outcome during the trust game.